 - Interpretation Hints and Challenges

 The book of Jeremiah is named for its author and main character, the priest who ministered in Judah and Babylon during the last four decades before the destruction of Jerusalem in the early sixth century BC.
-He was a contemporary of the prophets Zephaniah, Habakkuk, Daniel, and Ezekiel.
-We actually know much more about Jeremiah’s personal life and personality than about any other OT prophet.
-One reason is that he was personally and emotionally involved in his various difficult and painful messages.
+The book contains a collection of prophecies and historical accounts of events relating to the years leading up to the fall of Jerusalem.
+The author also incorporates an abundance of biographical material in the book, probably because he was so personally and emotionally involved in his difficult and painful messages.
+Thus, we actually know much more about Jeremiah’s personal life and personality than about any other OT prophet.
+Jeremiah was also a contemporary of the prophets Zephaniah, Habakkuk, Daniel, and Ezekiel.

 In the Protestant Canon, Jeremiah is placed in the “Major Prophets” section of the Old Testament along with Isaiah, Lamentations, Ezekiel and Daniel.
 In the Hebrew Bible Canon, Jeremiah, along with Isaiah, Ezekiel and the twelve minor prophets, are grouped into a section called the Nevi’im Aharonim, or the “Latter Prophets”.
 When measured by the number of words, Jeremiah is the longest book of the Bible.

 A large portion of the subject matter in the Book of Jeremiah is arranged in chronological order, but some material is inserted (probably by the scribe/editor Baruch) such that it is arranged topically or logically.